Schlaubischlump/ScrollBarDemo/Readme.md

 # ScrollBar

 A Mac Appstore like scroller component written with UIKit.
 Feel free to fork the project and adapt it to your needs.
 There are still a couple of rough edges in the project.
+All relevant source files can be found in the `ScrollbarView` subfolder.
+A simple example can be found in the `ViewController.swift` file.

+Pull requests are always welcome !

 ### Screenshots